Disability advocacy

 How we can help

-• unfair treatment or disability discrimination
+• Unfair treatment and discrimination

-• difficulties accessing support services
+• Difficulties accessing disability support services

-• NDIS access, planning, service delivery, and reviews
+• NDIS access, planning, service delivery and reviews

 Where we work